 Some organizations and activists adopted a similar method during the Chale Wote Street Art Festival in the Greater Accra Region in 2018, but at this festival, participants were more visible in their queerness.
-149 Rebecca F., an LBQ activist, told OutRight, "We have carried out a 'Pride' event where we went to the streets at the Chale Wote festival.
+Hebecca F., an LBQ activist, told Outright, "We have carried out a 'Pride' event where we went to the streets at the Chale Wote festival.
 We painted our faces.
 We embraced ourselves in 2018."
-150

 Not only was this art festival used to celebrate diversity and self-acceptance, but LGBTIQ activists used it as a medium to educate people and reach other sexual minorities.
 "We book a stand [at the festival].
 We had t-shirts with various logos and people representing the different letters of the LGBTQIA+ term.
-We promoted education and also did testing and training on HIV issues."
-151 acceptance.
+We promoted education and also did testing and training on HIV issues."151

+Chale Wote was a liminal space that provided a degree of freedom, but it did not necessarily serve as a barometer of social acceptance.
 A Ghanaian journalist wrote in 2018:

-Chale Wote was a liminal space that provided a degree of freedom, but it did not necessarily serve as a barometer of social